miztli/jenkins-ci-server/configurations/configure-jenkins.md

 Click Save at the bottom of the configuration page

-We have one last thing to do now, and that’s make a build job to test this setup and confirm everything works.
+We have one last thing to do now, and that’s make a [build job](configure-first-job.md) to test this setup and confirm everything works.

-### Start your first job
-Click [here](configure-first-job.md) to follow the configuration steps for your first job

 ### References